Jerónimo Martins – Building a culture that drives growth

 Why this matters: The business case for Culture

 The evidence linking organisational culture to commercial performance is substantial.
-Companies in the top quartile for employee engagement outperform those in the bottom quartile by 21% on profitability, according to Gallup’s long-running research.³ Deloitte’s Global Human Capital Trends research has consistently found that organisations with a strong, purposeful culture report higher levels of innovation, employee retention and customer satisfaction.⁴
+Companies in the top quartile for employee engagement outperform those in the bottom quartile by 21% on profitability, according to Gallup’s long-running research.³ Similarly, Deloitte’s Global Human Capital Trends research has consistently found that organisations with a strong, purposeful culture report higher levels of innovation, employee retention and customer satisfaction.⁴

 For Jerónimo Martins, a business whose competitive advantage rests fundamentally on the quality of service delivered by 115,000 frontline employees, the connection between values, culture and commercial performance is not abstract.
 It is direct.
-Employees who feel connected to a shared set of values are more likely to stay, more likely to perform, and more likely to deliver the kind of customer experience that builds brand loyalty and drives revenue.
+Therefore, employees who feel connected to a shared set of values are more likely to stay, more likely to perform, and more likely to deliver the kind of customer experience that builds brand loyalty and drives revenue.

 Learning reinforced

-The Jerónimo Martins project reinforced several principles that we regard as non-negotiable:
+Consequently, the Jerónimo Martins project reinforced several principles that we regard as non-negotiable: